anthropikos/kaggle_kernels/gan/README.md

 # README and Notes

+## Start here!
+This is the project folder of my implementation of a CycleGAN model to participate in the Kaggle challenge.
+[Click here to start at the project write-up!](./notebooks/0_main_notebook.ipynb)

 ## Download the dataset

 Use the shell script in the `data/` directory to download and unzip the dataset.

 You will need to have [Kaggle API](https://github.com/Kaggle/kaggle-api#api-credentials) setup.
 Follow [this documentation](https://www.kaggle.com/docs/api#getting-started-installation-&-authentication) to setup Kaggle API.

 ## Todo